hooriya067/DevMainSoft-CW2024/src/README.md

     - **Power-Up Usage:**
         - Shields activate with an actual shield on the top of players plane, that follows the player’s movement and shield’s player from any damage.
 It is accompanied by a timer of 20 seconds.
         - Extra lives visually add hearts to the health bar, with a smooth scaling animation.
+  ### <u>Collision Visualization</u>

+#### **Impact Animation**
+- **Explosion Effect**:
+    - On any plane collision, a visually striking explosion image appears at the collision point.
+    - The image is displayed for 1 second and gradually fades out, adding a dynamic feedback element for the player.

+#### **Technical Implementation**
+- **Collision Detection**:
+    - The `CollisionManager` detects collisions between planes and triggers the explosion animation.

+- **Dynamic Placement**:
+    - The explosion image is dynamically added to the scene at the exact point of intersection between the two colliding objects.

+- **Timed Animation**:
+    - A fade-out effect is applied to the explosion image, ensuring it smoothly disappears after 1 second, blending seamlessly into the gameplay.
 ---
 ## *Features Implemented but Not Working Properly*